Recovery workers vow not to let up in Florida condo collapse

 “This is exactly the message the families wanted to hear,” he said.

+That South American nation’s foreign minister, Euclides Acevedo, told Paraguay’s ABC Cardinal radio station that the two other children and the family assistant are still missing.

+“We ask people for their solidarity and a prayer,” he said.
+“In the face of a tragedy, Paraguayan people must show their traditional solidarity.”

-The death toll rose to 64, with another 76 people unaccounted for, Miami Dade Mayor Daniella Levine Cava said.
+During the day, the death toll rose to 64, with another 76 people unaccounted for, Miami Dade Mayor Daniella Levine Cava said earlier.
 Detectives are still working to verify that each of those listed as missing was actually in the building when it collapsed.

-Levine Cava said teams paused briefly atop the pile to mark the two-week anniversary of the disaster, but there was no let-up in the pace or number of rescuers at the site during the recovery phase.
+Levine Cava said teams paused briefly atop the pile to mark the two-week anniversary of the disaster, but there was no let-up in the pace or number of rescuers at the site.

-“The work continues with all speed and urgency,” she said earlier Thursday.
+“The work continues with all speed and urgency,” she said.
 “We are working around the clock to recover victims and to bring closure to the families as fast as we possibly can.”

 The painstaking search for survivors shifted to a recovery effort at midnight Wednesday after authorities said they had come to the agonizing conclusion that there was “no chance of life” in the rubble of the Champlain Towers South condo building in Surfside.